 We are interested in solving hardware implementation challenges for AI, particularly for mobile and remote devices operating at ultra-low power levels.

-– Aatmesh Shrivastava, Affiliate Member, EAI
+– Aatmesh Shrivastava, Affiliate Faculty, Core Faculty, EAI

 Aatmesh Shrivastava is an assistant professor in the Department of Electrical and Computer Engineering.
 His research interests include self-powered and ultra-low-power circuits and systems, energy-harvesting and analog computing, hardware for AI, Internet-of-Things (IoT), and ultra-low power bio-medical and neural circuits.